ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 \textbf{Cosine Similarity:} 0.7607, \textbf{ROUGE-L:} 0.2299

 }

 \end{mybox}

 The above example shows that ProveRAG-Aqua successfully provides an accurate (TP) response, with a rationale and substantiated provenance.
 Interestingly, both the response and a significant portion of the evidence were derived from the hyperlinks, specifically ``canon.jp''.
 This underscores the critical importance of integrating a wide array of URLs to ensure a comprehensive coverage that enhances the system’s capability to provide well-supported evidence.
+In practice, this translates into responses that not only achieve factual accuracy but also provide transparency and traceability through verifiable provenance, enabling end-users to independently confirm the validity of the recommendations.
 The provided metrics correspond to the values shown in Figure \ref{fig:proverag_cosine_rouge}.
-Here is an hallucination (FP) example of \textit{gpt-4o-mini}:
+Here is an hallucination (FP) example detected by \textit{gpt-4o-mini}: